Neil Murray (Australian musician): Biography

-Murray launched his solo career and by 2014 had released eight studio albums, three books, and one CD of spoken poetry.
-His debut solo album, Calm and Crystal Clear was issued in April 1989 on Festival Records' Infinity label.
+Soon afterwards, Murray launched his solo career.
+By 2023, he had released eight studio albums, three books, and one CD of spoken poetry.
+His debut solo album, Calm and Crystal Clear, was issued in April 1989 on Festival Records' Infinity label.
 Murray described its sound as "outback rock with a slab of transcontinental drivin' thrown in".
-It was produced by Mark Moffatt (Mondo Rock, Eurogliders, Jenny Morris) and Murray used session musicians including Midnight Oil's Peter Gifford on bass guitar and Andy Travers from the Happening Thang on drums.
-In February of the following year The Canberra Times' Mike Jackson felt that Murray "does belong to the current wave of new country music that's sweeping the land, courtesy of the likes of The Flying Emus and ...
+It was produced by Mark Moffatt (Mondo Rock, Eurogliders, Jenny Morris), and Murray used session musicians, including Midnight Oil's Peter Gifford on bass guitar and Andy Travers from the Happening Thang on drums.
+In February of the following year, The Canberra Times' Mike Jackson felt that Murray "does belong to the current wave of new country music that's sweeping the land, courtesy of the likes of The Flying Emus and ...
 Joe Sun.
 However, his songs have definite folk overtones to them".

 Neil Murray and The Rainmakers were formed to tour in support of Calm and Crystal Clear, with an initial line-up of Murray on lead vocals and lead guitar; James Cruikshank on keyboards and guitar (ex-Widdershins); Bill Heckenberg on drums; and Alex Hodgson on bass guitar.
-The group toured Australia before Murray took a four-month break, he reassembled The Rainmakers in mid-1990 which supported Midnight Oil's tour of Australia.
-By that time the line-up were Murray and Heckenberg with Bill Jacobi on bass guitar (ex-Warumpi Band); and Russell Nelson on guitar, keyboards and backing vocals (ex-Matt Finish).
+The group toured Australia before Murray took a four-month break; he reassembled The Rainmakers in mid-1990, which supported Midnight Oil's tour of Australia.
+By that time, the line-up consisted of Murray and Heckenberg; Bill Jacobi on bass guitar (ex–Warumpi Band); and Russell Nelson on guitar, keyboards and backing vocals (ex–Matt Finish).

-By 1992 Murray had added Christine Anu to The Rainmakers, initially as a backing singer, he asked her to take on lead vocals for his track, "My Island Home".
-Murray's second solo album, These Hands, appeared in July 1993 and was co-produced by Moffatt, Jim Moginie (keyboardist and guitarist of Midnight Oil) and Angelique Cooper.
-By that time Anu had left to pursue her solo career.
-In June 1995 she recorded a cover version of "My Island Home", on her debut album, Stylin' Up.
+By 1992, Murray had added Christine Anu to The Rainmakers, initially as a backing singer.
+He asked her to take on lead vocals for his track "My Island Home".
+Murray's second solo album, These Hands, appeared in July 1993 and was co-produced by Moffatt, Jim Moginie (keyboardist and guitarist of Midnight Oil), and Angelique Cooper.
+By that time, Anu had left to pursue her solo career.
+In June 1995, she recorded a cover version of "My Island Home" on her debut album, Stylin' Up.
 That version was named the APRA Song of the Year at the APRA Awards for Murray as its songwriter and Anu as performer.
-The Anu version became an unofficial anthem and she performed it during the closing ceremony of the Sydney 2000 Olympics.
-In the following year it was listed in APRA Top 30 Australian songs of all time.
+The Anu version became an unofficial Australian anthem, and she performed it during the closing ceremony of the Sydney 2000 Olympics.
+In the following year, it was listed in APRA Top 30 Australian songs of all time.